Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Discussion

-The MT in Fig.~\ref{fig: cluster_conv} is found for a range of $U$ and $T$ consistent with that found previously in Ref.~\cite{Dang:2015} for clusters of size $N_c=1,3,4,6$ and, for $N_c=6^*$, with a different tiling of the Brillouin zone.
-On $2\times2$ plaquette square lattice clusters, CDMFT finds comparable values of $U$ for the MT~\cite{Parcollet:2004,kyung_mott_2006} while DCA with $N_c=4$ clusters finds the slightly smaller value $U_c=6.7$ at $T=0.05$~\cite{LeeDualFermions:2008,Vranic_Vucicevic_2020}.
-At the lowest temperature of $T=0.1$ studied with CDMFT in Ref.~\cite{wietek_mott_2021}, there is a sharp maximum in the kinetic energy for $N_c=7$ around $U=8-9$, but no jump indicative of a first-order MT.
+At the lowest temperature, $T=0.1$, studied with CDMFT in Ref.~\citenum{wietek_mott_2021}, there is a sharp maximum in the derivative of the kinetic energy for $N_c=7$ around $U=8$-$9$, but no jump indicative of a first-order MT.
 We argue that $T=0.1$ is close to where we find the critical point.
-In addition, clusters with an odd number of sites are rather different from even numbered clusters, as the $N_c=3$ results of Ref.~\cite{Dang:2015} show.
-Odd numbers of electrons lead to an increased entropy coming from the $S=1/2$ spin and the MT is tilted in the same direction as the $N_c=1$ results, at odds with results with even numbered clusters that do not have this artificial degeneracy.
-The other methods used in Ref.~\cite{wietek_mott_2021} did not show a MT either, but the authors leave open the possibility that they cannot be conclusive on this point.
+In addition, clusters with an odd number of sites are rather different from even-numbered clusters, probably because the $S=1/2$ cluster state yields to an increased entropy.
+Such artificial degeneracy does not exist in even numbered clusters.
+This is the reason why the MT in $N_c=1$ and $N_c=3$ clusters~\cite{Dang:2015} has a negative slope.
+As we discuss in Appendix~\ref{sec: Tc}, it might also be the reason why Ref.~\citenum{wietek_mott_2021} may not see the MT in the $N_c=7$ cluster at $T=0.1$.
+The other methods used in Ref.~\citenum{wietek_mott_2021} did not show a MT either, but the authors leave open the possibility that they cannot be conclusive on this point.

 Results for lattices with slight anisotropy, $|t'/t|=0.8$, give similar ranges of values of $U$ and $T$ for the MT~\cite{ohashi:2008,Semon:2012}.
-The PG observed in weakly frustrated organics, $|t'/t| \ll 1$, seems to originate from the long-wavelength spin fluctuation mechanism mentioned in the introduction~\cite{Powell_Yusuf_McKenzie_2009}.
-This is different from triangular lattice organic compounds~\cite{Shimizu_Tokura_Kanoda_Saito_2006} that are more strongly correlated and where the PG physics may be more closely related to the one discussed here.
+The PG observed in weakly frustrated organics, $|t'/t| \ll 1$, seems to originate from the long-wavelength spin fluctuation mechanism mentioned in the Introduction~\cite{powell_spin_2009}.
+This is different from triangular lattice organic compounds~\cite{Shimizu_Tokura_Kanoda_Saito_2006, Pustogow_Bories_2018} that are more strongly correlated and where the PG physics may be more closely related to the one discussed here.
+Our work shows that the PG in the frustrated systems at $U$ is larger than the MT, contrary to previous work on slightly frustrated systems~\cite{merinoPseudogapSingletFormation2014a}.
+This suggests that the physics of the PG that we found comes from strong correlations instead of long-wavelength fluctuations.